danieldkim/charlotte/README.md

   charlotte provides a helper method `isBlank(myVarName)` that will safely check if the variable named myVarName is undefined, `null`, or an empty string.

-* dynamic helpers that depend on the `res` argument are not supported. there is limited support for dependence on the `req` argument -- basically just the `referer` and `viewOnly` properties and the `flash()` method, currently.

 * the `flash()` method will work slightly differently when running in html bundle mode app than it does when running in node. flash messages will only